bp/resqpy/docs/tutorial/getting_started_with_model.rst

 You will also need an example RESQML dataset (some are available within the resqpy repository).
 The RESQML dataset will consist of two files, one with extension .epc and the other .h5.
 This pair of files should have the same name prior to the extension and be located in the same directory (folder).
 You can use any dataset for this exercise – the detailed output from each step will vary depending on the data.

-Note: Example file names shown here and in other resqpy tutorials are for a unix environment.
+Note: Example file names shown here and in other resqpy tutorials are for a Unix environment.
 If you are working in a Windows environment, the file paths would be in the corresponding format.

 Importing the **model** module
 ------------------------------